ruggeri/tech-notes/randos/usb.md

 It seems that maybe Apple broke/removed DSC support for MacOS post-Catalina?
 Maybe just for AMD GPUs?
 Maybe it will come back?
 As of Mar 1 2022, it is broken and has been since Nov 2020 I think!

+Last, let's consider 8k@60.
+That needs 4x the bandwidth of 4k:
+18Gbpsx4=72Gbps.
+Note that a USB 3.2 Gen 2x2 20Gbps cable wouldn't be
+enough _even if you used all four lanes!_ You need at least a 40Gbps cable, capable of doing 20Gbps per lane, and it would still need all four lanes with nothing left over for SuperSpeed data peripherals.
+You could also try a 80Gbps cable, but as of 2025-03-07 I've never seen that.
+So you probably need to use a dedicated DisplayPort or HDMI cable to drive a monitor like that.

 Source: https://www.bigmessowires.com/2019/05/19/explaining-4k-60hz-video-through-usb-c-hub/
 Source: https://www.reddit.com/r/Monitors/comments/phkcxl/4k_144hz_intel_or_just_amd_macs_macos_monterey/